- WHAT IS SHORT BOWEL SYNDROME?

 No matter the approach, achieving intestinal adaptation—complete independence from parenteral support—is the goal in as many people with SBS as possible.

 Some people with short bowel syndrome (SBS) rely on PS for essential nutrition, and it is a lifesaving requirement following surgery.
-However, malabsorption and dependence on parenteral nutrition are responsible for the majority of life-threatening complications that people with SBS experience.
+Some people with SBS experience life-threatening complications as a result of malabsorption and dependence on parenteral support.

 Intestinal failure associated liver disease (IFALD) is a serious and potentially life-threatening complication that can occur in those on long-term parenteral nutrition.
 Small intestinal bacterial overgrowth and nutrient-specific factors such as lipid amount or composition are known to be drivers of IFALD development.